Lucien Grant Berry

-Lucien Grant Berry, Sr. (November 29, 1863 – December 31, 1937) was a brigadier general in the United States Army who served in three wars.
+Lucien Grant Berry (November 29, 1863 – December 31, 1937) was a brigadier general in the United States Army who served in three wars.

 Early life

-He was born on November 29, 1863 in Caton, New York to Samuel Spicer Berry and Olive Elizabeth Reed.
-He was appointed as a cadet at the United States Military Academy in West Point, New York on July 1, 1882.
+He was born on November 29, 1863, in Caton, New York, to Samuel Spicer Berry and Olive Elizabeth Reed.
+He was appointed as a cadet at the United States Military Academy in West Point, New York, on July 1, 1882.
 Berry graduated number nine of seventy-seven in the class of 1886.
-Several of his fellow classmates included men who would, like Berry himself, eventually rise to general officer rank, such as John J. Pershing, Charles T. Menoher, Walter Henry Gordon, Edward Mann Lewis, Mason Patrick, Julius Penn, Avery D. Andrews, John E. McMahon, Ernest Hinds, William H. Hay, James McRae, George B. Duncan and Jesse McI.
+Several of his classmates included men who would, like Berry himself, eventually rise to general officer rank, such as John J. Pershing, Charles T. Menoher, Walter Henry Gordon, Edward Mann Lewis, Mason Patrick, Julius Penn, Avery D. Andrews, John E. McMahon, Ernest Hinds, William H. Hay, James McRae, George B. Duncan and Jesse McI.
 Carter.

 Personal life

-He married Emily Ross Minier (1864-1945) on October 28, 1886.
-They had six children.
+He married Emily Ross Minier (1864–1945) on October 28, 1886.
+They had a son and five daughters.

 Military career

 Berry was commissioned in the Fourth Artillery Brigade and served at Fort Preble, Maine; Fort Snelling, Minnesota, and Fort McPherson, Georgia.
 He graduated from the Artillery School at Fort Monroe, Virginia, and in 1892 he spent four years as an instructor at the United States Military Academy.
 He was in the Puerto Rican Expedition in 1898, then was sent to Fort Slocum, New York, and Fort Adams, Rhode Island.

 In 1900, he was on the China Relief Expedition, became a captain, and was sent to the Philippines.
 Upon his return to the United States, Berry commanded the 21st Battery Field Artillery at Fort Sheridan, Illinois.
 He was then sent to the School of Fire at Fort Sill, Oklahoma, and in 1907 was promoted to major.

-For three years, he commanded a battalion of the Third Field Artillery Brigade at Fort Sam, Texas.
+For three years, Berry commanded the 1st Battalion, 3rd Field Artillery at Fort Sam Houston, Texas.
+He then commanded the 2nd Battalion, 3rd Field Artillery at Fort Myer, Virginia for four months.
 On March 11, 1911, Berry was promoted to lieutenant colonel and went to the Army War College, graduating in 1912.
-He then commanded the Third Field Artillery Brigade at Fort D. A. Russel, Wyoming until 1913, when he was promoted to colonel and given command of the Fourth Mountain Field Artillery Brigade.
-He took this brigade to Vera Cruz, Mexico in 1914 and then onto the Mexican Punitive Expedition in 1916 and 1917.
+He then served with the 4th Field Artillery Regiment at Fort D. A. Russell, Wyoming, until 1913, when he was promoted to colonel and given command of the regiment.
+He took his regiment to Vera Cruz, Mexico, in 1914 and then onto the Mexican Punitive Expedition in 1916 and 1917.

 On August 5, 1917, Berry was promoted to brigadier general and commanded the 60th Field Artillery Brigade in Oklahoma.
-In May 1918, he took this brigade to France and joined the 35th Infantry Division in the Vosges Mountains.
+In May 1918, he took this brigade to France and joined the 35th Division in the Vosges Mountains.
 He was the 35th Division's Chief of Artillery and also supported the First Infantry Division in battle.
 He returned to the States in April 1919, and on June 5 reverted to his permanent rank of colonel.
 He commanded the 78th Field Artillery Brigade and later the Sixth Field Artillery Brigade until his retirement on June 19, 1921.
 While retired, he was promoted to brigadier general in 1930.